 It’s also important to remember that our pets age faster than we do.
-One year of their lives is roughly equivalent to seven years of ours.
+As pets age, one year of their lives becomes roughly equivalent to seven years of ours.
 Therefore, our companion animals experience health-related changes faster, too.
 Preventive screening allows you to stay in touch with your pet’s changing health requirements.

 Reason #3: “Pain is just weakness leaving your body.”

 While most of us are pretty good at telling if there is something wrong with our animal friend, our pets are also very good at hiding their conditions.
 Dr. Rebecca Ruch-Gallie of the Colorado State University College of Veterinary Medicine reminds us that “from an evolutionary perspective, showing illness or weakness can be detrimental, so over time animals instinctively have hidden illness.”
 And Banfield Pet Hospital states that this is especially true for cats, whose evolutionary history and solitary nature predisposes them to endure “extreme discomfort” rather than reveal signs of weakness to potential predators.

 Veterinary Wellness Tests